MUSA-509/week-7-querying-with-python/README.md

 ## Homework

 * Install [pgAdmin 4](https://www.pgadmin.org/download/) and setup class server for access.
 Use the [class credentials here](https://canvas.upenn.edu/files/89654914/download?download_frd=1) and follow this [AWS guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToPostgreSQLInstance.html).
 You won't need to look at AWS RDS console as you have all the credentials needed in the JSON file.
-* Homework 3 will be assined on Thursday
+* Homework 3 will be assigned on Thursday

 ### Lecture